oracle/terraform-provider-oci/website/docs/r/autoscaling_auto_scaling_configuration.html.markdown

 		* `max` - The maximum number of instances the instance pool is allowed to increase to (scale out).
 		* `min` - The minimum number of instances the instance pool is allowed to decrease to (scale in).
 	* `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
+	* `execution_schedule` -
+		* `expression` - The value representing the execution schedule, as defined by cron format.
+		* `timezone` - Specifies the time zone the schedule is in.
+		* `type` - The type of ExecutionSchedule.
 	* `id` - The ID of the autoscaling policy that is assigned after creation.
+	* `is_enabled` - Boolean field indicating whether this policy is enabled or not.
 	* `policy_type` - The type of autoscaling policy.
 	* `rules` -
 		* `action` -